Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Context

 Standard ITCs such as the Bucher method\cite{bucher1997results} assume that there are no differences across trials in \textit{effect measure modifiers}.
 A variable is an effect measure modifier, \textit{effect modifier} for short, if the relative effect of a particular intervention, as measured on a specific scale, varies at different levels of the variable.
 For instance, if women react differently to a drug therapy than men on the log-odds ratio scale, then gender modifies the effect of the drug on such scale.
 Within the biostatistics literature, effect modification is usually referred to as heterogeneity or interaction, because effect modifiers are considered to alter the effect of treatment by interacting with it on a specific scale,\cite{vanderweele2009concerning} and are typically detected by examining statistical interactions.\cite{rothman1980concepts}

-We briefly introduce some notation.
 Consider that $Z$ denotes a treatment indicator.
 Active treatment $A$ is denoted $Z=1$, active treatment $B$ is denoted $Z=2$, and the common comparator $C$ is denoted $Z=0$.
-In addition, consider that $S$ denotes a specific study.
+In addition, $S$ denotes a specific study.
 The $AC$ study, comparing treatments $A$ and $C$ is denoted $S=1$.
 The $BC$ study is denoted $S=2$.
-The true relative treatment effect between $Z$ and $Z'$ in study population $S$ is indicated by $\Delta_{Z,Z'}^{(S)}$ and is estimated by $\hat{\Delta}_{Z,Z'}^{(S)}$.
+The true relative treatment effect between $Z$ and $Z'$ in study population $S$ is indicated by $\Delta_{ZZ'}^{(S)}$ and is estimated by $\hat{\Delta}_{ZZ'}^{(S)}$.

-In standard ITCs, one assumes that the $A$ vs.~$C$ treatment effect $\Delta_{10}^{(1)}$ in the $AC$ population is equal to $\Delta_{10}^{(2)}$, that effect which would have have occurred in the $BC$ population.
-Note that the Bucher method and most conventional network meta-analysis methods do not explicitly specify a target population of policy interest (whether this is $AC$, $BC$ or otherwise).\cite{manski2019meta} Hence, they cannot account for differences across study populations.
+In standard ITCs, one assumes that the $A$ vs.~$C$ treatment effect $\Delta_{10}^{(1)}$ in the $AC$ population is equal to $\Delta_{10}^{(2)}$, the effect that would have have occurred in the $BC$ population.
+Note that the Bucher method and most conventional network meta-analysis methods do not explicitly specify a target population of policy interest (whether this is $AC$, $BC$ or otherwise).\cite{manski2019meta} Hence, they cannot account for differences in covariates across study populations.
 The Bucher method is only valid when either: (1) the $A$ vs.~$C$ treatment effect is homogeneous, such that there is no effect modification; or (2) the distributions of the effect modifiers are the same in both studies.

-If the $A$ vs.~$C$ treatment effect is heterogeneous, and the effect modifiers are not equidistributed across trials, relative treatment effects are no longer constant across the trial populations, except in the pathological case where the bias induced by different effect modifiers is in opposite directions and cancels out.
+If the $A$ vs.~$C$ treatment effect is heterogeneous and the effect modifiers are not equidistributed across trials, relative treatment effects are no longer constant across the trial populations, except in the pathological case where the bias induced by different effect modifiers is in opposite directions and cancels out.
 Hence, the assumptions of the Bucher method are broken.
-In this scenario, standard ITC methods are liable to produce biased and overprecise estimates of the treatment effect.\cite{song2003validity} These features are undesirable, particularly from the economic modeling point of view, as they impact negatively on the probabilistic sensitivity analysis --- a required component in the normative framework of HTA bodies such as NICE.\cite{baio2012bayesian, claxton2005probabilistic}
+In this scenario, standard ITC methods are liable to produce biased and overprecise estimates of the treatment effect.\cite{song2003validity} These features are undesirable, particularly from the economic modeling point of view, as they impact negatively on the probabilistic sensitivity analysis.